Femi D Amele

-Amele Adefemi Olubunmi D. (born 14 November 1983), more popularly known as Femi D, is a Nigerian Radio and TV broadcaster, talk show host, web series producer, and political journalist.
+Amele Adefemi Olubunmi D. (born 14 November 1983), more popularly known as Femi D, is a Nigerian Podcaster, Radio and TV broadcaster, talk show host, web series producer, and political journalist.
 Frequent topics of discussion on his shows include national policy development, macro-economics, governance, and international affairs.
 In 2020, he was listed among the top 100 media personalities of the year by YNaija.